 The European capital is finding solutions to provide relief to farmers and the agrifood sector impacted by the crisis.
-At a time when the EU Commission just released its new Farm to Fork (F2F) strategy and Covid-19 recovery fund, Eva Bille and Bertrand Wyns explore the current state of play at the EU level in the field of agriculture.
+At a time when the EU Commission just released its new Farm to Fork (F2F) strategy and Covid-19 recovery fund, Bertrand Wyns and Eva Bille explore the current state of play at the EU level in the field of agriculture.

 Covid-19 impacts the full value chain of agricultural goods – from the critical inputs needed to produce goods to the movement of these goods in the EU single market and beyond.
 Pressured by EU member states, the European Parliament and everyone in between, the European Commission is trying to alleviate the Covid-19 crisis by coordinating the EU’s response and offering financial support to the most impacted segments of the agrifood sector.
 But how will the Covid-19 crisis shape future agricultural policy?